aco950/aws-cloud-prac-notes/condensed_notes.md

        - Increase fault tolerance
        - Check for service limit usage

+    - Direct Connect
+      - Makes it easy to set up a dedicated network connection from your premises to AWS.
+      - You can establish private connectivity between AWS and your datacenter, office, or colocation environment over a standard Ethernet fiber-optic cable.
+      - Reduce network costs, increased throughput, and more consistent network experience than Internet-based connections.

 ## Security - Access Control and Management
    - Integration and federation with corporate directories